medisiner/Now-playing-terminal/README.md

-# Terminal now playing
+# Last.fm now playing but.. in your terminal?..

-This repository contains a Bash script that fetches the current or last played track information from Last.fm from your Last.fm account.
-The script also downloads and displays the cover art of the track.

 ## Features